virtuoushub/threaditjs/README.md

 If you just want to develop a SPA for your framework of choice, you can develop against api.threadit.com directly, as the ACAH have been set to ~~kill~~ allow all.

 I went to a bit of trouble to give every SPA control of its url space past the domain name.
-If you want to run the whole project, you'll probably want to add the hosts in hosts.snippet to the /etc/hosts, and `touch .local` will put the application in development mode.
+If you want to run the whole project, `touch .local` will put the application in development mode.
 Then running 'sudo node index.js' will allow you to see yourfolder at yourfolder.local.threaditjs.com.

 I'm not entirely sure I'm explaining all of this clearly, if you have any questions try [@koglerjs](http://twitter.com/koglerjs).